BurlyukVitaliy/My-Examples-of-SQL/README.md

 Replaces the standard procedure for deleting records marked for deletion, which takes a very long time

 The file task_Black_Jack.py is a text mode implementation of Black Jack.
 There is a condition of the problem and its solution

+The file QHofstadter.py is the implementation of the Hofstadter sequence